AthenaFoss/.github/profile/README.md

 # Project Athena

 > *"Persistence is very important.
-You should not give up unless you are forced to give up"*
+You should not give up unless you are forced to give upn ~ Elon Musk"*

 ![futuristic theme](build.jpeg)